kaBeech/monads-are-easy/README.md

         M x >>= return == M x

     -- Example: Function returning a monadic type.
-    -- Inflates a balloon by 5 pounds per square inch.
+    -- Inflates an imaginary (i.e. actually inflating the balloon as a side -- effect is not modeled here) balloon by 5 pounds per square inch.
     -- Returns Nothing if the balloon pops.
     -- See note* below if this doesn't make sense inflateBalloon :: Int -> Maybe Int